-Time-varying coefficients related to distance are negative, initially reducing and subsequently growing (in absolute value).
-This fact confirms how unusual long-distance natural invasion occurrences are.
-On the contrary, albeit with a fading effect over time, the significant and positive impact of trade on alien species invasions is confirmed.
-This tendency has already been discussed in the literature, motivated by the fact that the percentage of traded goods with an important impact on alien species invasions is decreasing \citep{Juozaitiene2022}; in this sense, the impact of trade is diminishing because its nature is evolving.
-Additionally, the augmented control at the borders may have led to a decrease of the effect of this driver.
-The time-varying of trade and distance are depicted in Figure $ \ref{fig:tve} $ as smooth functions of time.
-Also included are the corresponding posterior confidence intervals.

-Once the fixed and the time-varying effect of the covariates are properly accounted for, we may look to the largest estimated values of the random effects related to the insect and plant invasiveness. \emph{Frankliniella occidentalis}, the most invasive insect found, has a long history of foreign species incursions dating back to the $ 1970 $s.
+Once the fixed and the time-varying effects of the covariates are properly accounted for, one can consider the conditional expectation of the random effects related to the insect and plant invasiveness. \emph{Frankliniella occidentalis}, the most invasive insect found, has a long history of foreign species incursions dating back to the $ 1970$s.
 It is widely known for its pest qualities and ability to cause significant plant harm \citep{Frankliniella}.
-Another largely invasive species is \emph{Anoplolepis gracilipes}, a very small ant, which is able to negatively impact on the native ecosystems, particularly on forests.
-On the other hand, among the most invasive plants represented in Figure $ \ref{fig:species-coinvasion} $, we can identify \emph{Chromolaena odorata}.
+Another largely invasive species is \emph{Anoplolepis gracilipes}, a very small ant, which negatively impacts native ecosystems, particularly forests \citep{lee2022biology}.
+Among the most invasive plants represented in Figure~\ref{fig:species-coinvasion} is \textit{Chromolaena odorata}.